 The tax requirements for a company are different to those of other business structures.
 A company pays income tax on its income (or profits) at the company tax rate.
 There is no tax-free threshold for companies and tax is paid on every dollar earned.

-For more information regarding your tax obligations as a company visit the ATO website.
+Visit the ATO website for more information regarding your tax obligations as a company.

 Company officers and directors have legal obligations that specify how they perform their duties and manage the company’s affairs.
 These obligations are outlined in the Corporations Act 2001.